-Risk Summary BAF Reference and Summary Title: BAF 06 COVID - This risk has the potential to impact on all of the Trusts Strategic Objective ves.
-Risk Description: The impact of Covid-19 and recovering from the initial wave of the pandemic on our clinical and manage prevents the organisation from delivering its strategic objectives and annual priorities. gerial operations is such that it Lead Director: Chief Operating Officer Supported By: All Executive Directors Lead Committee: Title Current Risk Score Links to Corporate Risk Register: 2051- Inability to mitigate the impact of Covid-19, results in possible harm and poor patient experience to the people of Walsall.
-2066- There is a risk of lack of skilled registered nurses (RN's)/registered midwives (RM's) on a shift by shift basis affecting our ability to consistently maintain delivery of excellent standards of care 2093- Risk of staff contracting COVID-19 through the course of their duties in Walsall Healthcare NHS Trust 2095- Inability of the NHS supply chain to provide an adequate and on-going supply of PPE to meet the demand to ensure that Walsall Healthcare NHS staff are fully protected during the Covid-19 pandemic.
-208 - Failure to achieve 4 hour wait as per National Performance Target of 95% resulting in patient safety, experience and performance risks (Risk score = 16) 2081- Operational expenditure incurred during the current financial year exceeds income allocations, which results in the Trust being unable to deliver a break even financial plan.
-(Risk Score =16) 2082-Failure to realise the benefits associated with the outcomes of the improvement programme work-streams, results in the Trust not delivering efficiencies required to attain agreed financial control targets, and deliver financial balance without central support, which therefore impacts on the Trusts ability to deliver financial and clinical sustainability.
-(Risk Score =16) 20 (Major)
+Risk Summary BAF Reference and Summary Title: BAF 06 COVID - This risk has the potential to impact on all of the Trusts Strategic Objectives.
+Risk Description: The impact of Covid-19 and recovering from the initial wave of the pandemic on our clinical and manage prevents the organisation from delivering its strategic objectives and annual priorities. erial operations is such that it Lead Director: Chief Operating Officer Supported By: All Executive Directors Lead Committee: Links to Corporate Risk Register: Title2051- Inability to mitigate the impact of Covid-19, results in possible harm and poor patient experience to the people of Walsall.2066- There is a risk of lack of skilled registered nurses (RN's)/registered midwives (RM's) on a shift by shift basis affecting our ability to consistently maintain delivery of excellent standards of care2093- Risk of staff contracting COVID-19 through the course of their duties in Walsall Healthcare NHS Trust2095- Inability of the NHS supply chain to provide an adequate and on-going supply of PPE to meet the demand to ensure that Walsall Healthcare NHS staff are fully protected during the Covid-19 pandemic.208 - Failure to achieve 4 hour wait as per National Performance Target of 95% resulting in patient safety, experience and performance risks (Risk score = 16)2081- Operational expenditure incurred during the current financial year exceeds income allocations, which results in the Trust being unable to deliver a break even financial plan.
+(Risk Score =16)2082-Failure to realise the benefits associated with the outcomes of the improvement programme work-streams, results in the Trust not delivering efficiencies required to attain agreed financial control targets, and deliver financial balance without Current Risk Score 20 (Major)